-In mathematics, the term “word problem” is often used to refer to any mathematical exercise where significant background information on the problem is presented as text rather than in mathematical notation.
+In mathematics, the term “word problem” is often used to refer to any mathematical exercise which significant background information on the problem is presented as text rather than in mathematical notation.

 Steps to solve word problems: